St. Anthony, Newfoundland and Labrador: Climate

-St. Anthony experiences a subarctic climate (Köppen climate classification Dfc) with long, cold winters and short, warm summers.
-However, owing to the strong maritime influence, the winters are less cold than most of Canada at the same latitude, and there is no permafrost especially with snow cover sometimes reaching as high as 276 cm.
-However its winters are still far more severe than Valentia Island off the coast of Ireland half a latitude farther north on the other side of the Atlantic which enjoys the moderating effects of the Gulf Stream.
+St. Anthony experiences a subarctic climate (Köppen climate classification Dfc) with long, cold winters and short, mild summers.
+However, owing to the strong maritime influence, the winters are milder than most of Canada at the same latitude, and there is no permafrost especially with snow cover sometimes reaching as high as 276 cm.
+However its winters are still far more severe than Valentia Island off the coast of Ireland half a degree of latitude farther north on the other side of the Atlantic which enjoys the moderating effects of the Gulf Stream.
 St. Anthony is as much as 11.4 C-change colder than London on a near exact latitude in an average year.
-Precipitation, driven the powerful Icelandic Low, is quite high year round, with an annual average of approximately 1300 mm.
+Precipitation, driven by the powerful Icelandic Low, is quite high year round, with an annual average of approximately 1300 mm.

 Transportation

-The town is at the end of the Great Northern Peninsula Highway.
-It is also served by St. Anthony Airport.
+The town is at the end of the Great Northern Peninsula Highway, and is served by St. Anthony Airport.